MA Creative Writing

 Our postgraduate courses include both specialist subject modules and transdisciplinary core modules.
 Both are underpinned by independent learning.
 You will be supported with a variety of teaching and learning methods, including individual supervision, group tutorials, live briefs and project proposals, as well as being encouraged to collaborate with students from other postgraduate courses.

 Students are able to access a range of specialist facilities by arrangement.
-These include: Mac suites with industry-standard equipment, library with curated specialist resources including our special collections.
+These include Mac suites with industry-standard equipment, and our library with curated specialist resources including our special collections.

 MA Creative Writing